Jon Burge: Abuse-related legal decisions

-As more information about Burge's reign was published, activists worked on behalf of Chicago inmates on death row who claimed to have been wrongfully convicted.
+As more information about Burge's tenure was published, activists worked on behalf of Chicago inmates on death row who claimed to have been wrongfully convicted.
 In 1998, representatives from the MacArthur Justice Center at the University of Chicago Law School, the London-based International Center for Criminal Law and Human Rights, law professor Anthony Amsterdam, former federal judges George N. Leighton and Abner Mikva, Illinois judge R. Eugene Pincham, and activist Bianca Jagger, called for a stay of execution for Aaron Patterson, a death row inmate from Chicago.
 His conviction for murder was based primarily on a confession which he claimed was coerced by torture from Burge and his officers.

 In 1999, lawyers for several death row inmates began to call for a special review of convictions that were based on evidence and confessions extracted by Burge and his colleagues.
 These inmates: Aaron Patterson; Madison Hobley; Stanley Howard; Leonard Kidd; Derrick King; Ronald Kitchen; Reginald Mahaffey; Jerry Mahaffey; Andrew Maxwell, and Leroy Orange, became known as the "Death Row 10".

 In the 1990 Goldston Report, the City of Chicago listed 50 alleged instances of police brutality and abuse by Burge and other officers.
 Chicago had struggled for decades with the issue of coerced confessions; in the 1990s it quietly reopened several controversial brutality cases.
 Despite an extensive investigation into the actions by a number of police employees, few others but Burge were sanctioned.

 Several politicians, including US Representative Bobby Rush, requested that State's Attorney Richard A. Devine seek new trials for the Death Row 10 who were allegedly tortured by Burge into making coerced confessions.
 Devine met with representatives and supporters of the inmates and was convinced to request that the Illinois Supreme Court stay proceedings against three of the inmates.
 However, the Illinois Supreme Court denied Devine's request.
 Rush sought out Attorney General Janet Reno to pursue federal intervention.

 In February 1999, David Protess, a Northwestern University journalism professor, and his students were studying cases of people on death row.
 They discovered evidence related to death row inmate Anthony Porter that might help exonerate him.